Impairs Blood Flow To The Brain

 By Dr. Mercola

 Alzheimer’s disease, a severe form of dementia, affects an estimated 5.2 million Americans, according to 2013 statistics.
 Approximately 7.7 million new cases of dementia are identified every year—which amounts to one new case every four seconds.
-One in nine seniors over the age of 65 has Alzheimer’s, and the disease is now thought to be the third leading cause of death in the US, right behind heart disease and cancer.
+One in nine seniors over the age of 65 has Alzheimer’s disease, and the disease is now thought to be the third leading cause of death in the US, right behind heart disease and cancer.

 While you cannot change your age and family history, there are modifiable lifestyle factors you can act upon to effectively reduce your risk for developing this tragic disease.
 These modifiable risk factors include things like diet, physical activity, obesity, cognitive activity, and tobacco use.
 Recent research indicates that tobacco use may play a significant role in Alzheimer’s disease.